reynamarie/week4lab/index.md

 ![Image](yasqueen.jpg)
 ![Image](yasqueen2.jpg)

-- This command is used to display the matched lines in a file.
-It is useful for focusing on the content in a file and
+- The `grep -h`  command is used to display the matched string in a file.
+It is useful for focusing on the content in a file and checking its contents.
+The `grep -h 'COUNTERTERRORISM EVOLVES' chapter-3. txt` command searches for the string 'COUNTERTERRORISM EVOLVES' in the chapter-3.txt file.
+Since it is in the file, it returns the string.
+The `grep -h '"WE HAVE SOME PLANES"' ./technical/911report/chapter-1. txt` command searches for the string "WE HAVE SOME PLANES" in the chapter-1.txt file.
+Since it is in the file, it returns the string.

 `grep -n`
 ![Image](alqaeda.jpg)
-- This  command searches for a specific pattern and then prints the matching line number.
+- The `grep -n` command searches for a specific pattern and then prints the corresponding line number.
 It is useful for locating contents in a file.
+The command `grep -n 'Time ran out.' chapter-8. txt` searches for where the string 'Time ran out' is located in the `chapter-5.txt` file.
+It prints 1034 because that is the line where 'Time ran out' is located.
+The command `grep -n 'AL QAEDA AIMS AT THE AMERICAN HOMELAND' chapter-5.txt` searches for where the string 'AL QAEDA AIMS AT THE AMERICAN HOMELAND' is located in the `chapter-5.txt`.
+It prints 4 because that is the line where 'AL QAEDA AIMS AT THE AMERICAN HOMELAND' is located.

 `grep -l`
 ![Image](sunshine.jpg)
-- This command prints the filenames which contain the given contents.
+- The `grep -l` command prints the filenames which contain the given contents.
 It is useful for locating which files contain such patterns and or content.
+It is especially useful if you aren't sure which file it may be located in, allowing for a more encompassing search.
+The `grep -l 'Time ran out.' *` is searching through all the files for the location of 'Time ran out.', and lets the user know that it is in `chapter-8.txt`.
+The `grep -1 'your.' *` is searching through all the files for the location of 'your.', and lets the user know that it is in the files; `chapter-1.txt`, `chapter-12.txt`,  `chapter-13.2.txt`, `chapter-13.5.txt`, `chapter-2.txt`, `chapter-6.txt`, and `chapter-7.txt`.

 Source for obtaining `grep` commands: geeksforgeeks.org